 Different physiological stressors like sleep deprivation may contribute to stuttering.
 In an article, it was discussed that stress is induced by high cognitive workload and sleep deprivation.
 And verbal indicators of stress is e.g. stuttering, repetition, tongue-slip.
 The takeaway is that the quality of your sleep affects your speech.
 And this article backs up the hypothesis.

-Sleep deprivation makes stutterers stupid
+Sleep deprivation makes people who stutter stupid

 Sleepiness ratings suggest that subjects were largely unaware of these increasing cognitive deficits […] source